daipozhi/Purpose-AI/README.md

-        download some random chinese text by a offline browser , have enough capacity ,more than 10GB ,in this version only have a few .(english text may been processed in same way , need modify source code)
+        download some random chinese text by a offline browser , have enough capacity ,more than 10GB ,in this version only have a few .

         get every sentence ,get every single chinese , and the after 2 chinese and the after 3 chinese ...